hayleygayfer/COMP2511-Lab01/README.md

   - Clarified specification that Thread tags should be sorted.
 - Sun 30/5 2pm:
   - Fixed up satellite specification making it specify `km/s` for Satellites B's speed
+- Sunday 30/5 9pm:
+  - Added JUnit section for those running this at home.

 ## Aims